openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ## Code-completion

 Code completion isn't exactly a new concept in most IDEs.
 For example, the Eclipse editor has provided auto-completion for Java APIs for a long time.
-The same key combination, **CTRL+SPACE**, triggers this auto-completion function while you are coding and can be used to help guide you through COBOL syntax and CICS, IMS API calls.
+The same key combination, **CTRL+SPACE**, triggers this auto-completion function while you are coding and can be used to help guide you through COBOL syntax and CICS API calls.

 ### COBOL reserved word completion